aurooj/MMFT-BERT/README.md

 unzip data.zip
 `

-Copy the extracted fiels into the data directory.
+Copy the extracted files into the data directory.

 Download tvqa vocab and indexing dictionaries from [here](https://drive.google.com/file/d/1rkWn0wer_fRksg8OrDXNoMwK4GfKD52Z/view?usp=sharing) and unzip them in the cache folder by using `unzip cache.zip` inside `cache/` directory.